 Training is absolutely key to our success.
 One of the primary reasons we work the patrols and events that we do is to gain the required knowledge and experiences to perform effectively when we are called to action.
 It does not stop there however.

-Orientation starts once a candidate has graduated from the reserve academy and includes all necessary certifications before an officer steps foot in their uniform in the line of duty.
+Orientation starts once a candidate has graduated from an academy and includes all necessary certifications before an officer steps foot in their uniform in the line of duty.
 Typical orientation periods take approximately 2-3 months to complete and involves working alongside supervisors for a pre-set minimum period, more if needed.
 Once on active duty, training continues throughout their active membership through in-service training.

 Individuals must be 21 years of age, a U.S. citizen, and have a minimum of a high school education in order to qualify for the Pepperell Auxiliary Police.
 They should also be a town resident or live within a 30 min. radius necessary for effective call out response times.
 Applicants must also possess or be able to qualify for a Massachusetts license to carry firearms.
 This includes passing a background check that demonstrates a clear criminal and civil record, as well as an excellent driver's history.
-Finally, as mentioned, all viable candidates must be a graduate of an MPTC certified Reserve/Intermittent Police Academy or be willing to enroll.
+Finally, as mentioned, all viable candidates must be a graduate of an MPTC certified Reserve/Intermittent or Full Time Police Academy or be willing to enroll.

 Officers are required to work evenings for most cruiser shifts and training.
 Occasional weekend day work is required for major events or emergencies.
 Emergency call-out activity is adjusted to work around an officer's full-time employment and at no time would we jeopardize an individual's regular career.